 Students wishing to enroll in the Medical Assistant program must have all appropriate vaccinations required for employment in the industry.
+Hybrid students must show proof of a reliable home internet connection.

 Ayers Career College Medical Assistant graduates may find employment in any of the following medical standings: physician's offices/clinic, hospital, offices of health practitioners, outpatient care centers, rehabilitation centers, medical and diagnostic laboratories, nursing care facilities or private and public healthcare facilities.